 Atmospheric sources of nutrients are local, national, and international.
 Nitrogen atmospheric sources are generally of low concentration compared with other sources and are further diminished through additional biological and chemical processes before they reach groundwater.
-Recent data (Himes and Dawson, 2017) indicate that the deposition of nitrogen has been generally decreasing in Florida with an up to 55% decrease in atmospheric deposition by 2028, possibly related to power plant fuel source changes and air treatment upgrades as well as the increased use of electric vehicles, decreasing mobile sources (Himes and Dawson, 2017).
-This gradual decrease in atmospheric deposition will result in the necessary reductions from this source to meet the next 5-year milestone (Figure 5).
+Himes and Dawson (2017) indicates that emissions of nitrogen have been generally decreasing in Florida with an up to 55% decrease in emissions estimated by 2028, possibly related to power plant fuel source changes and air treatment upgrades as well as the increased use of electric vehicles, decreasing mobile sources (Himes and Dawson, 2017).
+This gradual decrease in emissions is likely to result in reductions to atmospheric deposition (Figure 5).
 Currently, since the scale of the national and international programs to address these air deposition loads are difficult to integrate into the much smaller scale of this water quality plan, there are no specific reductions assigned to this source category.
 Atmospheric deposition sources and trends will be re-evaluated periodically.